racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- bugfix: when storage is currently being build, calculate capacity with the new level of currently upgrading storage.
+	- now the preprocessor adds the storages to the queue twice.
+The second and incorrect insert is after building the first inserted storage.
+Or maybe setting storage building bool in command to false will suffice.
+- bugfix: when there are two upgrades of the same building, the second upgrade does not now about the first, vurrently being processed upgrade and thus it calculates lower price per upgrade.
 - resolve problem with galaxy scanning and non disappearing load circle
 - add storages full of resources checking
 - maybe think about setting values and last visited and make it more transaction-like and domain-driven (last visited will be set automatically in setter, one setter for all resources....)